 - 3 Medium Russet Potatoes Peeled & Diced

 - 5 Chicken Tenderloins Shredded

 - 1 lbs Pork Sausage Ground & Cooked

 - 1 Cup Kale Or Spinach Add Last

 - 1 Cup Heavy Whipping Cream

-7. Tear some small pieces of Kale and add that into the finished soup.
+- Now that the soup is finished, stir in your heavy whipping cream and tear some small pieces of Kale and add that in.
 Serve up a delicious bowl and top with some bacon bits if you wish.